CenturyLinkCloud/PublicKB/Network/load-balancing-comparison-matrix.md

 <sup>4: [CenturyLink offers](//ctl.io/pricing) various pricing models for the Citrix VPX virtual appliance based on performance and availability needs.
 Customers can elect to upgrade **edition** and **availability** configurations at any time.

-<sup>5: Please see the definitions of Layer 4 & Layer 7 below:</sup>
-  <sup>Layer 4 is related to fourth layer of the OSI model: transport level.
-For example: TCP and UDP protocols are transport level.</sup>
-  <sup>Layer 7 is related to seventh layer of the OSI model: application level.
+<sup>5: Layer 4 is related to fourth layer of the OSI model: transport level.
+For example: TCP and UDP protocols are transport level.
+Layer 7 is related to seventh layer of the OSI model: application level.
 For example: HTTP, FTP, SMTP, DNS protocols are application level.</sup>

 ### Additional Details
 The links below provide supporting material that can assist a customer with further evaluating the proper load balancing service for their needs.